laserpants/playground/blog/number_representation_part_1.md

 ### Numbers and numerals

-> *One could say that the difference between a number and its numeral is like the difference between a person and her name.* &mdash; Unknown source
+> *"One could say that the difference between a number and its numeral is like the difference between a person and her name."* &mdash; Unknown source

 Although we sometimes use the two terms interchangeably, there is a distinction between the concept of a number and a numeral.
 A *numeral* is a symbolic